 Now we know how a dehumidifier works, removing excess moisture in the air we look to understand exactly how that is beneficial within our homes.
 Here are the many dehumidifier benefits and advantages that make this such a valuable investment for the well-being of your home.

-1. Combating mold growth
+1. Combating mould growth

 "Moisture is always in the air around us and not just created by drying washing indoors," Chris explains.
 "It comes from various daily household activities such as bathing, showering, cooking and even breathing.
-This is why many households struggled with damp and mould even before they turned down the thermostat or stopped using a tumble dryer."
+This is why many households struggled with dampness and mould even before they turned down the thermostat or stopped using a tumble dryer."

 2. Improving general air quality